Factors influencing moving costs from Charlotte to Charlestontoggle

 When is the cheapest time to move from Charlotte to Charleston?

-Because most people are moving from Charlotte to Charleston in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from Charlotte to Charleston in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.